DeHealthFoundation · UA

 Anna Bon

 Healthcare-technology entrepreneur, concert violinist, and public speaker at the intersection of civilian digital health and military medicine.
-Co-founded DeHealth Charitable Foundation in 2022 and DeHealth Technologies (Delaware + London) in 2017.
+Co-founded DeHealth Charitable Foundation in 2021 and DeHealth (Delaware + London) in 2017.

 Denys Tsvaig